OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow/workflow.md

 ## 6. Merge Feature Branch into Master ##

-Once development is complete for the issue, the feature branch can be merged back into the `master` branch and the commits pushed to the remote GitHub repository.
+Once development is complete for the issue, the feature branch can be merged back into the `master` branch and the commits pushed to the GitHub repository.

 If the work is done by someone without write permissions, then the GitHub pull request feature can be used to let the core development team know that an enhancement is ready to be merged.